pytest-dev/pytest/doc/en/reference/reference.rst

-      --basetemp=dir        base temporary directory for this test run.(warning: this directory is removed if it exists) -V, --version         display pytest version and information about plugins.When given twice, also display information
+      --basetemp=dir        base temporary directory for this test run.(warning: this directory is removed if it exists) -V, --version         display pytest version and information about plugins.
+When given twice, also display information about plugins.
-                            about plugins.
       -h, --help            show help message and configuration info -p name               early-load given plugin module name or entry point